ruhler/fable/test/README.txt

 # function or process based on order of declarations starting at 0.
 proc expect_result_b { result program entry args } { ... }

-# Test that the given fblc text program is malformed.
+# Test that the given fblc text program is malformed, and that the error is
+# located at loc. loc should be of the form line:col, where line is the line
+# number of the expected error and col is the column number within that line
+# of the expected error.
-proc fblc-check-error { program } { ... }
+proc fblc-check-error { program loc } {

 # Test that running the process 'entry' in 'program' with given ports and
 # arguments leads to the given 'result'.